Transfer of Power (Scandal): Plot

 At night, Abby persuades Quinn to stay in Washington and run OPA, saying that she will help in every way to take care of the unborn child.
 Quinn cries as Charlie enters the room.
 She tells him that she's pregnant and they hug, as Huck blankly watches them.
 At the Oval, Mellie has an emotive moment in the renovated office and, following, goes to Cyrus's to invite him to go to the ball as her date.
 Olivia finishes her preparation to the ball and Jake knocks her door.
-She opens it to tell him that she knows how to handle Luna's situation.
+She opens it to tell him that she knows how to handle Luna’s situation.
 The two invite Luna to a private room and Olivia tells her that she's going to die right there.
-Luna call her agents, but Jake reveals that the agents are his, and that they're not going to do anything.
+Luna calls her agents, but Jake reveals that the agents are his, and that they're not going to do anything.
 Olivia presents her two forms of dying: committing suicide and being recognized as a saint, or being murdered and thrown somewhere by Jake and being investigated and then called a murderer for having ordered Francisco's death.
 Luna complains that she did not kill Francisco.
 She explains that she paid someone to make him lose since she did not want to be First Lady, but they ended up killing him.
 However, Olivia argues that it is a lie since Luna asked not to put her children onstage the night of the death of Frankie, since she already knew that something bad would happen.
 Luna takes the deadly pills after Olivia agrees that she isn't pure evil.

 Afterwards, Olivia asks Mellie to sign a paper while Cyrus silently observes.
 Unbeknownst to Mellie, she was signing the papers to fund a new B613, which Olivia is commanding.
 Olivia goes to her father's paleontology lab to tell him she's the new Command.
 She tells him that she loves him and that she wants Sunday dinners.
 Olivia repeats Rowan's words from before: family is a weakness.
 Rowan explains that Olivia is not a smart prey, she has always been the predator.
 Olivia and Cyrus meet on the staircase of the Lincoln Memorial.
 Olivia discovers that Cyrus persuaded Luna to take control after he repeated exactly the same sentences Luna said while explaining herself earlier.
 Cyrus, on the other hand, succeeds to understand that Olivia took over B613.